FOOTPRINT(1) General Commands Manual FOOTPRINT(1)

 Regions

 The count of VM regions contributing to this entry.
-Each binary segment contained within the shared cache region is considered a separate region for display purposes.
+For display purposes, each binary segment in the shared cache region is considered a separate region.

 Category